ImTom6/IRP_2026/Copy Number Analysis/README.md

+**Copy Number Analysis:** Can we identify genome wide gains and losses and estimate the proportion of tumour derived DNA in the five patient samples.

 This directory shows all code used to complete copy number analysis for all five sequenced patient samples.

 **/Copy Number Full Pipelines:** Provides full pipelines for 50kb, 100kb, and 500kb window sizes.